tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 ```

 In theory, this should loop forever and print `'hello!'` an infinite number of
 times.
-But in practice, Python only has limited time and memory, so it
+But in practice, computers only have a limited memory and time, so it
 eventually crashes.

-> From now on we'll skip writing out the Traceback message, and just write the
+> **Note** From now on we'll skip writing out the Traceback message, and just
-> `RecursionError` line.
+> write the `RecursionError` line.

 How many times is `'hello!` printed?
 One way to figure this out is to print the
 number of each one like this: